 Why Does High Barrier Protection Matter?

 Proper storage requires a controlled atmosphere.
 For over 20 years, IMPAK has provided customers with innovative packaging solutions, from flexible packaging products such as high barrier bags, to desiccants, oxygen absorbers, and sealing machinery.
-We know high barrier packaging and created the Hops Green line after noticing an increasing number of our vacuum bags / Mylar bags were being used to package hops.
+We know high barrier packaging and created the Hops and Hemp Green line after noticing an increasing number of our vacuum bags / Mylar bags were being used to package hops and hemp.
 Select from 3 convenient sizes at a cost-effective price point.

-There is a lot of misinformation about food preservation and storing hops.
-Preserving hops comes down to the same principles as any other long term food storage: it’s all about the barrier, and keeping oxygen and other contaminates out.
+There is a lot of misinformation about food preservation and storing hops and hemp.
+Preserving hops and hemp comes down to the same principles as any other long term food storage: it’s all about the barrier, and keeping oxygen and other contaminates out.
 Whether you're packaging for a few days, or a few months, a controlled environment is critical to preserving freshness and flavor.

-IMPAK does not claim to be experts on packaging hops.
+IMPAK does not claim to be experts on packaging hops and hemp.
 We leave that to professionals like Mark Garetz, author of Using Hops. *Using Hops was published in 1994, which means Mr. Garetz has been working with hops for at least as long as IMPAK has been working with high barrier packaging.